Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-In Appendix-\ref{sec:Appendix-B}, we presented a derivation of the general form of the two-body T-matrix\footnote{Since the two-particle T-matrix operator $t_i(z)$ acts only in the binary subsystem $i$, henceforth $t_i(z)$ is to be understood as an operator embedded in the three-body space, as evident from Eq.~\eqref{eq:t_i-matrix_element}.
-Thus, the T-matrices $t_n$ and $t_D$ enter into the Faddeev equations~\eqref{eq:pqQ_psi_n} and \eqref{eq:pqQ_psi_D} off-shell at the ``shifted" three-body energies, $z_n=z-\frac{q^{\prime 2}_n}{2\mu_{n(nD)}}$ and $z_D=z-\frac{q^{\prime 2}_D}{2\mu_{D(nn)}}$, respectively, because the evaluations of the operator products $G_0(z)t_n(z)$ and $G_0(z)t_D(z)$ imply an integration over all possible intermediate states $|p^\prime q^\prime \mathcal{Q}_n\rangle_n$ and $|p^\prime q^\prime \mathcal{Q}_D\rangle_D$, respectively.
-These shifted energies are obviously the binary subsystem energies obtained by subtracting the kinetic energy of the spectator particle from the three-body energy $z$.
-See the second section of Appendix~\ref{sec:Appendix-A} for the definition of the reduced masses $\mu_{n(nD)}$ and $\mu_{D(nn)}$.} [cf. Eq.~\ref{eq:two-body_T-matrix}] starting from an S-wave non-local separable potential in momentum representation with a LO contact interactions $C_0$ of the form
+In Appendix~\ref{sec:Appendix-B}, we present a derivation of the general form of the two-body T-matrix\footnote{The two-particle T-matrices in our case arise from operators $t_n(z)$ and $t_D(z)$, which act only in the binary sub-systems.
+Hence, these T-matrices are understood as operator embeddings in the three-body space.
+They enter into the Faddeev equations off-shell at the ``shifted'' three-body energies, $z_n=z-\frac{q^{\prime 2}_n}{2\mu_{n(nD)}}$ and $z_D=z-\frac{q^{\prime 2}_D}{2\mu_{D(nn)}}$, respectively, because the evaluation of the operator products $G_0(z)t_n(z)$ and $G_0(z)t_D(z)$ imply an integration over all possible intermediate states.
+These shifted energies are those of the binary sub-systems obtained by subtracting the kinetic energy of the spectator particle from the three-body energy $z$.
+Here, $\mu_{n(nD)}=M_n(M_D+M_n)/(M_D+2M_n)$ and $\mu_{D(nn)}=2M_D M_n/(M_D+2M_n)$ denote the three-body reduced masses corresponding to the two distinct re-arrangement channels.} [see Eq.~\ref{eq:two-body_T-matrix}] starting from an S-wave non-local separable potential in momentum representation, characterized by the LO contact interaction $C_0$, given by